phrdang/phrdang.github.io/about.md

 May 2023 - Aug 2023 | New York, NY

 - Engineering Web, Internal Apps, Law & Data Department
+- Web Widgets - Edu Portal Team
+- Created an internal Node.js package which retrieves data for Bloomberg’s Customer Service Center (CSC) portal to aid in migration to new internal infrastructure
+- Created full stack web subapp for clients to submit Bloomberg Valuation (BVAL) Price Challenge tickets in the CSC portal
+- Reduced maintenance costs by creating the first CSC subapp that uses Bloomberg’s internal managed infrastructure
+- Significantly reduced back-and-forth between customer service representatives and clients by adding more advanced input validation
+- Consolidated logic of creation, viewing, and reporting of price challenges

 ### Software Engineer Intern at [Bloomberg](https://www.bloomberg.com/company)
 May 2022 - Aug 2022 | New York, NY